mahdi-yousef/ROS2_Turtlebot3/04-custom_nodes/README.md

 Sends a sequence of `(x, y, yaw)` goals to Nav2's `NavigateToPose` action, one at a time, waiting for each to finish before sending the next.
 Waits for AMCL to publish a localized pose before sending anything, so it's safe to start even before you've given a 2D Pose Estimate, it just sits and waits.

-Waypoints come from `config/waypoints.yaml`, same YAML-parameter pattern as `obstacle_avoider`.
+Waypoints come from `/root/turtlebot3_ws/install/my_robot_bringup/share/my_robot_bringup/config/waypoints.yaml`, same YAML-parameter pattern as `obstacle_avoider`, which I included and already filled with coordinates and ready to try.

-**Getting real `(x, y)` values off the map**, instead of eyeballing coordinates, use RViz's **Publish Point** tool:
+**Incase you want to custom make your waypoints, getting real `(x, y)` values off the map**, instead of eyeballing coordinates, use RViz's **Publish Point** tool:

-1. With `nav_demo.launch.py` running and the map loaded in RViz, click the **Publish Point** button in the RViz toolbar.
+1. With `nav_demo.launch.py` running and the map loaded in RViz, the **Publish Point** button in the RViz toolbar will publish a `geometry_msgs/PointStamped` to the `/clicked_point` topic.
-2. Click anywhere on the map at the location you want as a waypoint.
-Each click publishes a `geometry_msgs/PointStamped` to the `/clicked_point` topic.
-3. In a spare terminal, echo that topic to read off the coordinates as you click:
+2. In a new terminal, echo that topic to read off the coordinates as you click:
    ```bash
    ros2 topic echo /clicked_point
    ```
+3. Click anywhere on the map at the locations you want as a waypoints to construct your trajectory.

-4. Copy the `x` and `y` values from the echoed output into `config/waypoints.yaml` for that waypoint.
-Repeat per point, picking your own `yaw` for each (the tool only gives you position, not heading).
+4. Copy the `x`, `y` values from the echoed output into `config/waypoints.yaml` and for yaw values, fill with random values (`z` values for example, see following section for explanation).
+Alternatively, create new yaml file of the same format and pass it as an argument instead of `waypoints.yaml` as described later.

 ### Yaw tolerance

-Since `/clicked_point` doesn't carry a heading, hitting the exact yaw for every waypoint isn't realistic.
-Rather than fighting that, `yaw_goal_tolerance` in `nav2_params_override.yaml` is set to `2π` (`6.28`).
-With the tolerance that wide, Nav2's goal check accepts any final heading, so the yaw value in a waypoint stops mattering, the robot just needs to reach the `(x, y)` and it counts as arrived.
-One config value instead of changing how `waypoint_follower.py` builds or checks goals.
+For yaw values, fill with random values as we will disregard it to ensure smooth transition between waypoints and prevent halting at each reached (x,y) coordinate to adjust heading.
+This can be achieved by increasing the Yaw tolerence The `NavigateToPose` action executes yaw commands when it reaches the commanded (x,y) which will result in a non-smooth transition between waypoints Since `/clicked_point` doesn't carry a heading (yaw), the `z` values can serve as yaw values because the yaw values are not important

 **Note:** this override currently lives in the *install* copy:
 ```